-HPR 178 Medical Terminology
+HPR 139 Medical Terminology

-Introduces the student to the structure of medical terms with emphasis on using and combining the most common prefixes, roots and suffixes.
-Includes terms related to major body systems, oncology, psychiatry, as well as clinical laboratory and diagnostic procedures and imaging.
-Class structure provides accepted pronunciation of terms and relative use in the healthcare setting.
+Discusses the structure of medical terms with emphasis on using and combining prefixes, roots, and suffixes.
+This class includes terms related to major body systems, oncology, and psychiatry, as well as clinical laboratory and diagnostic procedures and imaging, and provides accepted pronunciation and spelling of terms used in the healthcare setting.